tulbadex/go-learn-path/Readme.md

-# This lesson is about variables, string, numbers etc
+# This lesson is about printing and formating of string in go